trazfr/alarm/README.md

 # build without Wayland nor MOD/OGG even if installed
 # install the program and assets under /tmp/alarm
-# it works only if SDL2 is installed
+# it works only if SDL2 is installed or if we compile on a Raspberry PI
 $ make clean
 $ USE_WAYLAND=0 USE_LIBMODPLUG=0 USE_VORBISFILE=0 INSTALL_FOLDER=/tmp/alarm make install -j2
 $ /tmp/alarm/alarm config.json